rbeathard/addressBook/README.md

 > go test -cover github.com/rbeathard/addressBook

 #### Run program
-addressBook can be ran in two modes: in memory or disk backed mode.
+addressBook can be ran in one of two modes: in memory or disk backed mode.
+In the in memory mode, any updates will not lost upon termination of program.
+In disk backed mode, updates will be written to disk.
 The optional -f flag specifies the disk file.  address.json has been included to test.

 To start addressBook using the address.json test file. addressBook will listen on port 8000.
 >  bin/addressBook -f src/github.com/rbeathard/addressBook/address.json